foundersandcoders/Node-Shell-Workshop/PROJECT.md

 ### Task

 Make your own test-runner!
-You can make it simple, like `tap-nyan`, or as complex as you like.
+You can make it simple, like `tap-nyan`, or as complex as you like (how about piping the results of multiple test files into it?).
 The primary aim is just to have fun and be creative.

+Clone this repo and go into the projects folder to find an example tape test file you can use.

 Your test-runner should be implemented like so: